 - Use Kubernetes primitives to implement common deployment strategies (e.g. blue/green or canary)

 - Kubernetes supports only Recreate and Rolling deployments within the same cluster.

 - A service mesh like Istio can be used for traffic management and canary deployments.

 - Understand Deployments and how to perform rolling updates

-- Understand Deployments & Create deployments, update deployments, rollback deployments.
+- Understand Deployments & Create deployments, update deployments, and rollback deployments.

 - Task Stateless Application Deployment